krzysztofSkolimowski/users-app/assingment.md

 "updated_at": "2019-10-12T07:20:50.52Z"
 }

 The service must allow you to:

 - [x] Add a new User
-- [ ] Modify an existing User
+- [x] Modify an existing User
 - [x] Remove a User
-- [x] Return a paginated list of Users, allowing for filtering by certain criteria (e.g. all Users with the country "UK")
+- [x] Return a paginated list of Users, allowing for filtering by certain criteria (e.g. all Users with the country " UK")

 The service must:

 - [x] Provide an HTTP
 - [ ] or gRPC API
 - [x] Use a sensible storage mechanism for the Users
 - [ ] Have the ability to notify other interested services of changes to User entities